 Abstract: The purpose of this study is to examine the morphology and taxonomy of Black-winged stilt found in district Larkana.
 Total 18 specimens of Himantopus himantopus were captured.
 The black-winged stilt or common stilt commonly called as teeto (in Sindh).The generic name himantopus comes from the Greek meanings strap-foot.
 It is very long-legged wader belongs to family (Recurvirostridae).
 Himantopus himantopus is widespread and occurs across Asia, Africa, Europe and the United States.
 The global population is estimated to number c.450, 000-780,000 individuals (Wetlands International 2015).
 The classification of this species is still slightly combative.
 Nearly some describe as many for instance five distinct species; others consider some or all of these to be subspecies.
 In addition, two unconvinced subspecies are also occasionally listed, but not as independent species.
 In the most wide-ranging constraint, with one species and 5–7 subspecies, this bird is often called Common Stilt.

 How to cite this article:

-Shabana Parveen, Dr. AH Qadiri, Dr. TJ Ursani and Afshan.
+Shabana Parveen, Dr. AH Qadiri, Dr. TJ Ursani, Afshan.
 Morphology and taxonomic study of black-winged stilt from district Larkana.
-International Journal of Fauna and Biological Studies.
-2018; 5(5): 01-02.
+Int J Fauna Biol Stud 2018;5(5):01-02.